WilsonLimSet/QuickPods/content/20240610-reidhoffman-20vcwithharrystebbings.md

 "The real issue is AI is a human amplifier… I'm a lot less worried that the robots are coming than Putin is coming with his AI enablement."

 ---

 <a href="https://youtube.com/watch?v=edYGzszdcUo" target="_blank">Watch the podcast here!</a>

 ---

-**Read another blog about [How to scrappily hire for, measure, and unlock growth | Crystal Widjaja, Gojek and Kumu](./20220731-crystalwidjaja-lennyspodcast.md)**
+**Read another blog about [Stephen Curry On Building The Warriors Culture, Battling LeBron & Kyrie, Changing The NBA & More](./20221122-stephencurry-jjredick)**